Hybrid working – are you asking the right questions?

 The future will inevitably be a blend of the physical and digital, with someone working remotely at any one time – making digital the common ground.
 Building a ‘digital by default’ mindset will help bridge the gap between office and home workers, fostering inclusivity.

 Technology can help here, particularly in terms of supporting the hybrid meeting experience.
-Organisations are exploring how noise-canceling solutions can improve spontaneous meetings in more open collaboration spaces.
+Organisations are exploring how noise-cancelling solutions can improve spontaneous meetings in more open collaboration spaces.
 There’s a lot of innovative work going on around making remote participants more ‘present’ in hybrid meetings to overcome the proximity bias that leads to them being ignored by those in the room.

 Mixed reality and artificial intelligence can potentially create a more physical presence for those who are remote.
 Perhaps by projecting their video feed or avatar into the room.